The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 Towable Watersports

-One of the resorts with the most complete offering of kids’ activities, the luxury Kokomo Island offers complimentary towable watersports.
-The fun adventures on the sea include banana boat and biscuit rides.
-Kids will also love the resort’s sea trampoline and glass-bottom boat tours.
+The resort with the most complete offering for kids is the luxury Kokomo Private Island offers complimentary towable watersports.
+The fun adventures on the sea include towable watersports like banana boats and biscuit rides.
+Kids also love the resort’s sea trampoline and seeing the underwater world with their glass-bottom boat.

 Kadavu Family Land Activities